Justin Vivian Bond: Other projects

 In July 2009 Bond made an appearance on the Logo TV comedy series Jeffery & Cole Casserole, playing a Catholic nun who serves as the principal of the show's all-girl Catholic school.

+In 2011, Bond published a memoir about their childhood, Tango: My Childhood Backwards and in High Heels.
+It described their experiences of growing up feeling different from their peers and standing out, thus facing intense homophobia and transphobia.
+They shared their internal struggle to figure out who they were and who they wanted to be, along with the gender and sexual explorations that shaped their childhood understanding of themself.
+Tango won the 2012 Lambda Literary Award for Transgender Nonfiction.

 In 2012, Bond announced the creation of a signature fragrance by Ralf Schwieger, a "trans-scent" for all genders named The Afternoon of a Faun after the French poem and modernist ballet of the same name, and issued under the French label État libre d'Orange.
 It was launched in February 2013, at Manhattan's Museum of Arts and Design on Columbus Circle.

-Bond received a 2012 Lambda Literary Award for the memoir Tango: My Childhood Backwards and in High Heels.
 Also in 2012, powerHouse Books released Susie Says, a picture book combining Gina Garan photos of the 1970s fashion doll, Susie Sad Eyes, with bon mots from Bond's Twitter account.

 In the summer of 2014, Bond curated and emceed a cabaret season at the Spiegeltent at the Bard SummerScape Festival in the Hudson Valley, New York.
 They are set to reprise this emcee role in summer 2015, with guests including Alan Cumming, Suzanne Vega, Martha Wainwright, Stephen Merritt, and Lea Delaria.

 In July 2020 Bond was announced as part of the cast of Audible's adaptation of Neil Gaiman's The Sandman series, playing the role of Desire of the Endless.

+In 2026, Bond appeared in the opera Complications in Sue as the title character.